 Having earned his degree in English, Steven draws inspiration as much from the world of literature as from the world of music.
 “I've always been a fan of writers from the absurdist camp like Lewis Carroll, and those who play with language like James Joyce, or the French surrealists like Cocteau.
 I'm very much influenced by the poetry of T.S.
 Elliot, especially his phrasing and the inherent rhythm of his sentences.
 Getting a feel for that is very conducive to writing song lyrics,” Steven adds.

 For his upcoming album, Nonfiction, Steven has enlisted the talents of many respected music vets.
-His album boasts contributions from such notable producers and engineers as Sean Beavan (Marilyn Manson, Nine Inch Nails, Pucifer), Michael Seifert (Bone Thugs-n-Harmony, Tori Amos, Fountains of Wayne), Jim Stewart (Welshly Arms, Eddie Levert), Mastering Engineers Tom Baker (David Bowie, Ministry, My Chemical Romance), and Abbey Road's Miles Showell (The Beatles vinyl remaster, Portishead, The Church).
+His album boasts contributions from such notable producers and engineers as Sean Beavan (Marilyn Manson, Nine Inch Nails, Pucifer), Michael Seifert (Bone Thugs-n-Harmony, Tori Amos, Fountains of Wayne), Jim Stewart (Welshly Arms, Eddie Levert), Mastering Engineers Tom Baker (David Bowie, Ministry, My Chemical Romance), and Abbey Road's Miles Showell (The Beatles vinyl remaster, Portishead, The Church) and Alex Wharton (The Beatles, Paul McCartney, Radiohead, The Pixies, My Bloody Valentine), .

-Up next, as venues begin to re-open, he plans to tour, continue writing and recording songs for future albums and is also working on some sync deals for film and television.
+Up next, he plans to tour, continue writing and recording songs for future albums and continue working on getting film and television placements.
 Steven is fortunate to have the active support and guidance of industry veterans such as John A. Malm, Jr., who managed Trent Reznor for over 20 years and is co-owner of Nothing Records, a label that has featured artists such as Marilyn Manson, The The, and Pop Will Eat Itself, among other notable bands on its roster.
 “Having people on my side who believe in my music and who have such credibility in the music industry and record of success on the world stage tells me I'm on the right track.”
 Steven says.